Kabal163/akuna-state-machine/README.md

 <h4>Terminology</h4>

 <i>Stateful object</i> - any entity which implements <code>StatefulObject</code> interface and
-has finite number of states.
+has finite numbers of states.

 <i>Source state</i> - the state of an entity in the moment of starting transition process